 Students who started Navigate Math below grade level gained an average of 2.8 grade levels of math per year with this approach, as measured by the NWEA MAP.
 Several teachers across four LPS schools began using the math approach with the same successful results, whether they were veteran or new teachers.

-Navigator is designed to work for all students, even those with learning differences.
+Navigator is designed to work for all students, even those with special needs.
 It also works in all environments from remote areas with limited technology and connectivity to a device and broadband-rich environments.
-Navigator works across learning disciplines from Pre-K to Professionals and in all languages.
+Navigator works across learning disciplines from Pre-K to professionals and in all languages.
 These capabilities, along with Navigator's full-spectrum of learning activities, enables learning at scale across learners, disciplines, and geographies.

 Navigator propels systemic change by sustainably scaling as tech partners license Navigator for their cohorts worldwide and as the Navigated Learning Collaborative partners co-create Navigator through their global implementation or use.